Juanvvc/mytasks/README.md

 pip3 install --user pipenv
 ```

-The first time you run the server, dependencies are installed with pyenv.
+The first time you run the server, dependencies are installed with pypenv.